Instant Pot Swedish Meatballs prepared in the Instant Pot

 - Set meatballs aside.

-- Select high sauté setting; simmer until the sauce has reduced and thickened, about 4-5 minutes.
+- Select a high sauté setting; simmer until the sauce has reduced and thickened, about 4-5 minutes.

 - Stir in sour cream; season with salt and pepper, to taste.